de10rean/mezzanine_empty_project/README.md

 # MEZZANINE EMPTY PROJECT
-I done it, because i`m very tired to create and config project using Mezzanine CSM
+It is for you - peaple that tired to do it again and again.

 # QUICK START